 For the gardener, the benefits of growing dry rainforest plants are they are more forgiving, need less water, and can be more colourful in bloom.
 Little Kurrajong and Crown of Gold are ideal flowering trees to develop a suburban dry rainforest garden.
 Dry rainforest species establish faster if well watered, however they are more drought-resistant if watered sparingly.
 Once established, dry rainforest species survive longer, hotter, drier spells and erratic rainfall better than wet rainforest.

 So why not plant a dry rainforest instead?
 Some plants are already familiar, like macadamia, bunya and finger lime.
 (Yes, these species also occur in wet rainforest.
-Rainforest is more complicated than most of us realise, dry rainforest especially so).
+Rainforest is more complicated than most of us realise and dry rainforest especially so).

 When I worked at the RBGS, we highlighted differences between Australian rainforest types.
 Community Education and sometimes I offered interpreted tours to schools, VIP’s and the Friends of the RBGS.
 Here’s some of our interpretive information on drought-tolerant, water saving, dry rainforests: